hacickn/Group-3A---Jack-the-Coder/README.md

 + **Board members can  take attendance list from the 6 character code arranged for specified each event**
 + **Based on the attendance amount, club members can turn into an active members and give a vote for the election**

++ **The whatsapp group links of the clubs will be reachable from the club page for following: Club Members, Club Board Members, Club Presidents, Admin**

 + **There will be "Home Page" where user can see the events of the clubs where he/she is Club Member or Club Board Member or Club President.
 Also this events on this page can be filtered as well.**
 + **"Discover Clubs Page" will be another page of the project.
 In this page, user will be able to see other popular events of the clubs where he/she is not member.
 This page will be used by users to find new potential clubs or events.
 Upcoming events and potential clubs will be able to filter.**
 + **Each club will have "Club Profile Page" where their member counts', their upcoming events', their Board Members' and Presidents' information can be found.**